 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
-At larger angles, up to $\sim 35^{\circ}$ , scattered light patterns and complicated structures may be visible.
+At larger angles, up to $\sim 35^{\circ}$, scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
-Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$ .
+Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$.
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
 However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft.

-the Earth/Moon are near the camera FOVs and may interfere with guiding or saturate the detectors.
+the detectors.
 We strongly recommend that users inspect the FFI data before removing images marked with bit 12, because this bit is set based on predictions from mission planning and is known to be conservative with respect to the quality of data usable for analysis.